A 3BF model of quantum gravity coupled to Standard Model matter: Discretization of the path integral

 In this sense, the explicit evaluation of the path integral in our case cannot be performed in analogy to the spinfoam model constructions.
 However, given that a $3$-group can be understood as an ordered triple of three groups $(G,H,L)$, we can try to evaluate the path integral using the Peter-Weyl theorem for each of the three groups separately.
 Unfortunately, this alternative strategy is of limited value.
 Namely, we are ultimately interested in evaluating expectation values of observables, see (\ref{eq:initialstep}).
 Given that the observable is a generic function of fields, in order to evaluate the path integral it would be necessary to decompose both this function and the exponent of the action into irreducible components.
 In practice, though, this is not feasible, so the path integral cannot be explicitly transformed into a state sum over irreducible representations, in contrast to spinfoam models.
 In such a situation the best course of action is to simply refrain from trying to explicitly evaluate the path integral, so in this paper the resulting quantum gravity model (described in detail in the next Section) is not expressed as a state sum.

 Finally, let us turn to the particular choice (\ref{eq:StandardModel3GroupDef}) of the $3$-group, and the particular action (\ref{eq:RealisticAction}) of our model.
 The fields that feature in the theory can be split into two distinct classes.
 The first class consists of fields which are valued in only one of the Lie algebras $\mathfrak{g}$, $\mathfrak{h}$ and $\mathfrak{l}$.
 The second class consists of fields which are valued in various products of subalgebras of $\mathfrak{g}$, $\mathfrak{h}$, $\mathfrak{l}$.
-To each of those algebras we now assign the corresponding Lie group, which serves as the integration domain in the path integral.
+To each of those algebras we now assign the corresponding Lie group.
 Note, however, that since the theory features fermionic fields, the Lorentz group $SO(3,1)$ must be substituted with $SL(2,\kompleksni)$.
 The fields themselves, the groups they correspond to, and the simplices of the triangulation they live on, are displayed in Tables \ref{TabelaDva} and \ref{TabelaTri}.
 Specifically, Table \ref{TabelaDva} contains fields belonging to the first class, while Table \ref{TabelaTri} contains fields belonging to the second class.

-Looking at the list of Lie groups in the Table \ref{TabelaDva}, we can observe that the integration domains of the path integral consist of the following Lie groups:
+Looking at the list of Lie groups in the Table \ref{TabelaDva}, we can observe that all Lie groups are products of the following elementary groups:

-and their various direct products.
-As a final step of the definition of the path integral, let us give explicit definitions of the window-function $\Pi(\theta)$, weight of the Haar measure $\mu(g(\theta))$, the expression for the Dirac delta function, as well as the parametrization choice, for each of these groups:
+As a final step, let us give explicit definitions of the window-function $\Pi(\theta)$, weight of the Haar measure $\mu(g(\theta))$, the expression for the Dirac delta function, as well as the parametrization choice, for each of these groups:

 \begin{itemize} \item Group $U(1)$

 The algebra is parametrized with a single parameter $\theta$.
 The weight of the Haar measure is constant:

 The window-function is defined as: